iron-meteor/iron-router/README.md

 There are some extra routing options of interest:

  - `template` - the template to render.
 We've seen that by default this is just the name of the route.
+- `layoutTemplate` - the layout template to render.
  - `loadingTemplate` - the template used by the `loading` hook.
  - `notFoundTemplate` - the template used by the `dataNotFound` hook -- renders if the `data()` function returns something falsey.
  - `where` - whether this route runs on the client or the server